 9) Gender representations in the media Required readings (articles, book chapters, etc.)

-10) Pornography and sexuality Required readings (articles, book chapters, etc.)
+10) Representation of violence in video games and its impact Required readings (articles, book chapters, etc.)

-11) Video games and its effects: Research and theories Required readings (articles, book chapters, etc.)
+11) Video game addiction or the rehabilitative power of games Required readings (articles, book chapters, etc.)

 12) Online risks: Children, adolescents and the internet Required readings (articles, book chapters, etc.)